MayraRobles/Instagram_Clone/README.md

-# Project 3 - *NBuild Instagram from the Ground Up - Part 1*
+# Project 3 - *Build Instagram from the Ground Up - Part 1*

 **Instagram Clone** is a photo sharing app similar to Instagram but using Parse as its backend.